Have any questions about the upcoming Fire Levy? Below is a list of frequently asked questions.

 Why did the Greenwell Fire Station need to be built?

 The old station located at 388 Greenwell was built as a volunteer station in 1956 to prevent the annexation of the eastern portion of the township to the City of Cincinnati.
 By providing service to the residents along the eastern district Delhi Volunteer Fire Department was able to establish a foothold that would ensure fire protection would remain a priority of Delhi citizens.
 This station was never designed to board fire personnel, and was remodeled in the 1980’s to accommodate overnight staffing.
 Up until 2016 this station offered just shy of 900 square feet of living space.
 Operations from this location have always been crucial as the majority of incidents and population covered are in this district.
 Over the years new apparatus were purchased and had to be built under specifications limiting their size to what would fit in that station.
 In 2013, when residents were informed on the priorities for the next 5 years, replacement of this station was amongst the top issues.
 On May 1, 2017 the new station located at 440 Greenwell was opened for operations.
 Construction of the station was funded through the Tax-Incremental Financial Fund (TIF) which is limited to funding capital improvements and purchases.
 The Fire Department spent less than $50K out of its operational funds on equipping the new station with furniture and appliances that couldn’t be repurposed from the old station.
-Today personnel respond from that station to nearly 1,800 incidents a year.
+Today personnel respond from that station to over 2000 incidents a year.

 What is Community Risk Reduction?

 There are many services offered by the Delhi Township Fire Department that most people are unclear on, or only vaguely familiar with.
 Very little time is spent in the station waiting for calls.
 DTFD personnel have become more involved in proactively addressing risk in our community.
 They provide injury prevention and risk reduction by providing educational programs such as: